andreasala98/NM4PIG/README.md

 The command uses some default parmaeters.
 Feel free to explore all the possible options and to use the most suitable for you

-    dotnet run -- demo --help
+    dotnet run -- demo -?

-It is also possible to vary the angle of the camera in degrees (-a <ANGLE>) in order to obtain something like the image shown (see `Examples/DemoAnimation/`)
+It is also possible to vary the angle of the camera in degrees (-a <ANGLE>) in order to obtain something like the image shown (see `Examples/Animations/`)

 ##### Available shapes